ICT and Computing Members of Staff:

 - Mrs S Gregory: Head of ICT and Computing e-safety and Social Networking

-- Mr J. Vyse: Second in Department
+- Mr J. Vyse: Lead Teacher for Learning Technologies

 In an ever changing, technologically advancing society it is necessary to equip our students with the desired skills needed for future life and work.
 With new technological jobs emerging that did not previously exist, it is vital that students are digitally literate, logical and adaptable thinkers who have the knowledge and skills to meet ever challenging and new demands of future society.

 The new national curriculum for computing has been developed to equip young people in England with the foundational skills, knowledge and understanding of computing they will need for the rest of their lives.
 Through the new programme of study for computing, they will learn how computers and computer systems work, they will design and build programs, they will develop their ideas using technology, and create a range of digital content.

 The Royal Society has identified three distinct strands within computing, each of which is complementary to the others: computer science (CS), information technology (IT) and digital literacy (DL).
 (See https://royalsociety.org/ education/policy/computing-in-schools/report/ for further details.)
 Each component is essential in preparing pupils to thrive in an increasingly digital world.